 We may receive compensation when you click on links to products from our partners.

 In today’s difficult job market, finding a job can be incredibly challenging.
-In order to be successful, you will need an excellent resume (take a look at 5 Steps to a Great Resume), great interview skills, applicable experience, good networking skills, and a decent amount of luck.
-With so many qualified candidates out there, only those who are “first to market” with a great resume are likely to be called for an interview.
+In order to be successful, you will need an excellent resume (take a look at 5 Steps to a Great Resume), and a great interview.

 After lots of hard work, you finally get an interview.
 There are many things that can go wrong, but if you prepare correctly there are lots that can (and will) go right.
 While you need to get all of the words right (questions you will be asked and questions you will ask), body language plays a key role in how you are perceived by the hiring manager and whether or not you will make it to the next round.
 To help you get a handle on what is not an exact science, we’ve included a list of body language tips and advice.

 Maintain Eye Contact

 No employer wants to see a job applicant who spends the whole interview staring down at the table.
 Few applicants, however, are comfortable making constant and unwavering eye contact with the interviewer.
 What to do?
 Practice making semi-eye contact.
 This means looking above the interviewer’s eyes – at their forehead or their hair, for example – while you talk.In today’s difficult job market, finding a job can be incredibly challenging.
 In order to be successful, you will need an excellent resume, great interview skills, applicable experience, good networking skills, and a decent amount of luck.Click To Tweet

 You’ll come across as engaged without getting distracted by the intensity or the awkwardness of direct eye contact.
 Practice this with friends and family.
 Conduct a mock interview and then have them evaluate your eye contact.

 Lean Forward and Back in Your Seat As Necessary